ndaneil/matterdoor/README.md

 ### Controlling the LEDs

 As someone familiar with the Arduino framework, I got used to having lots of libraries and examples for peripherals.
 Controlling WS2812B LEDs just worked with every microcontoller I have tried before.
 Even with 3.3V logic level microcontrollers like the ESP32, running a [FastLED](https://github.com/FastLED/FastLED) or a [NeoPixel](https://github.com/adafruit/Adafruit_NeoPixel) example code worked out of the box.
-Since the nRF7002DK is a relatively new board, so far the [official Zephyr repo](https://github.com/zephyrproject-rtos/zephyr/tree/d5a1a8bf04c9a4a1f7b9c73f2426368e93844143/samples/drivers/led_ws2812/boards) did not support that board.
-As a result, I looked for example elsewhere.
+Since the nRF7002DK is a relatively new board, so far the [official Zephyr repo](https://github.com/zephyrproject-rtos/zephyr/tree/d5a1a8bf04c9a4a1f7b9c73f2426368e93844143/samples/drivers/led_ws2812/boards) did not support it.
+As a result, I looked for examples elsewhere.
 The only example I could find was a [hackster.io project](https://www.hackster.io/mahmood-ul-hassan/how-to-interface-nordic-thingy-53-with-neopixels-ws2812b-c79533).
 As shown in the hardware section, the board has 1.8V logic level, which makes a logic level shifter necessary.
 Even though I added one, I could not get the example to work.
-I tried modifying the official example from the Zephyr repo to work with the nRF53 and I managed to make it work.
-But it was unstable.
+I tried modifying the official example from the Zephyr repo to work with the nRF53 and I managed to make it work, but it was unstable.
 I could control the first couple of LEDs, but afterwards, the LEDs just showed random colors.
 I adjusted several config options, but the display was still unstable.
 It was at that point that I decided to [raise a ticket in Nordic DevZone](https://devzone.nordicsemi.com/f/nordic-q-a/105200/ws2812-driver-for-nrf5340) to ask if there was an official example.
 Thanks to Kenneth from Nordic, I started investigating if the level shifting was working correctly.
 I switched to using the `TXS0108E` shown in the hardware section, but I still could not get a stable output.
 The final solution was to add the two resistors, one to pull high the Output Enable pin of the level shifter, the other to add resistance between the first LED's input and the bi-directional level shifter's high side.
 With these, controlling the display works flawlessly.
 In the spirit of open source, I created a pull request in the Zephyr repository to add support for nRF53-based boards (including nRF7002DK) in the WS2812 example: https://github.com/zephyrproject-rtos/zephyr/pull/64823

 #### The solution